 Living overseas taught us that America is not a perfect country.
 Americans have flaws, like greed and selfishness.
 There are other countries in the world that do things better than America does.
 Important things, like valuing families and children, sharing resources, caring for the poor or elderly, and providing education/jobs/insurance to citizens.
 Sure, America isn’t perfect.
 But living away from her also taught us that America is something to be proud of, something worth fighting for.
 That’s what the 4th of July means to me.America isn't perfect, but it is worth fighting for.
 Click To Tweet

 America is home.
 Like any family, Americans have their disagreements and quirks.
 But that doesn’t overrule the good qualities.
-How many other countries have only ever had 1 Constitution?
-1 Civil War?
-A peaceful transition of power from 1 President to the next?
+How many other countries have only ever had one Constitution?
+One Civil War?
+A peaceful transition of power from one President to the next?
 Religious tolerance?
 There is a lot to value here, and a proud history of blazing trails and finding new ways to do things.
 Our flag represents that history.
 The stars and stripes stand for honor, bravery, and loss.
 We have been through a lot as a country: some glorious moments, and some dark times too.
 But according to our national anthem, through the darkest night, “the flag was still there.”
 The red, white and blue will continue to symbolize freedom and home, no matter who is elected next or where we go from here.